CSCIX65G/crosscompilation/README.md

 `build-arm64.sh`

 This will produce a docker image called `echoserver:arm64-latest`.
 Move that image to the Pi in whatever way you normally would do, presumably through a docker registry.
-Copy the `run-arm64.sh` and `test.sh` scripts to the Pi.
+Copy the `run-arm64.sh` and `testEcho.sh` scripts to the Pi.
 You will need to modify `run-arm64.sh`  to run your own docker container as it is currently set up to run the version compiled by me and pushed to docker hub.
 Execute either the default script or your own on your Pi.
-Then test with `test.sh` above.
+Then test with `testEcho.sh` above.

 ## Debugging on the Mac